anzelpwj/heb_python_class/session-02_vars_and_fc.md

 ## Challenge 1: 401k Calculator

-Let's assume that we put a set amount of money weekly into the HEB 401k, and we've found a fund that has a guarunteed 4% return, compounding weekly.
+Let's assume that we put a set amount of money weekly into the HEB 401k, and we've found a fund that has a guaranteed 4% return, compounding weekly.
 After a given number of years, how much money will we have?

 To simplify this problem, we're going to do two things:
 1. We will try solving this problem in Excel.
   ** This will not only help us see the structure of our program, but we can use this as a way to test our output.
 The results we get from Python should match what we get here.
-3. I'm going to give you the program, but the lines will be out of order (and there will be no whitespacing to help).
+3. I'm going to give you the program, but the lines will be out of order (and there will be no white-spacing to help).
 Your task is to rearrange the lines until they give a correct program.

 ```python
 weeks_saving = 52*years_saving